 - Project availability: All year round, except 2 weeks at Christmas

 - Arrival day: Every 1st or 3rd Monday of the month

 What is included

-- Accommodation: Dorm accommodation in a volunteer house, kitchen and 2 bathrooms.
+- Accommodation: Dorm accommodation in a volunteer house

 - Scheduled airport pick up and drop off from Cape Town International Airport on a Monday

 - Training: Pre-departure information pack, on-site orientation, project induction provided